Four Strong Winds: Composition and initial recordings

-Ian & Sylvia's second Vanguard LP titled Four Strong Winds (stereo: VSD-2149; monaural: VRS-9133), released July 1963, entered the Billboard Top LPs at number 150 the week of September 28, 1963.

-The song was a hit in Canada, making the top ten of the single charts there in October 1963.
+The song was included in Ian & Sylvia's second Vanguard LP, Four Strong Winds (stereo: VSD-2149; monaural: VRS-9133), released July 1963.
+The album entered the Billboard Top LPs chart at number 150 the week of September 28, 1963.
+The song was a hit in Canada, making number 9 on the single charts there in October 1963.

 In the United States, the song did not have the same initial chart success.
-Ian and Sylvia's single version (released on Vanguard 35021) entered the Cashbox magazine "Looking Ahead" chart in September 1963.
-It was then recorded by The Brothers Four in a version that "bubbled under" the Billboard Hot 100 in October 1963.
-Subsequently, it was released by Ian and Sylvia on an album of the same name released in the U.S. in April 1964.
-It was released in a country arrangement by Bobby Bare in 1964 and became a number three hit on the U.S. country singles chart in early 1965.
+Ian and Sylvia's single version (released on Vanguard 35021) entered the Cashbox magazine Looking Ahead chart in September 1963.
+It was then recorded by the Brothers Four in a version that "bubbled under" the Billboard Hot 100 in October 1963.
+It was released in a country arrangement by Bobby Bare in 1964 and became a number three hit on the U.S. Country singles chart in early 1965.
+That recording reached just number 40 in Canada.

-It also become a big hit in Norway in 1966 in a Norwegian version: "Mot ukjent sted" by The Vanguards and a big hit in Sweden in 1967 in a Swedish version, "Mot okänt land", recorded by Hep Stars.
+The song also became a big hit in Norway in 1966 in a Norwegian version, "Mot ukjent sted" by the Vanguards; and a big hit in Sweden in 1967 in a Swedish version, "Mot okänt land", recorded by Hep Stars.
+(The title of both of these renditions translates to "Towards an Unknown Land".)

 Other versions

-The song has been recorded by many artists, including The Seekers, Judy Collins, the Chad Mitchell Trio, The Browns, Bob Dylan, Marianne Faithfull, The Searchers, Bruce & Terry, John Denver, The Kingston Trio, Trini Lopez, Waylon Jennings, Bobby Bare, Chad and Jeremy, The Wolfe Tones, Blue Rodeo, Joan Baez, Vanity Fare, Glenn Yarborough, Saori Minami, Harry Belafonte, Tony Rice, Johnny Cash, The Carter Family, Hep Stars, Sarah McLachlan, David Wiffen, Schooner Fare, The Pilgrims, and David Houston.
+The song has been recorded by many other artists, including the Journeymen, the Seekers, Judy Collins, the Chad Mitchell Trio, the Browns, Bob Dylan, Marianne Faithfull, the Searchers, Bruce & Terry, John Denver, the Kingston Trio, Trini Lopez, Waylon Jennings, Chad and Jeremy, the Wolfe Tones, Blue Rodeo, Joan Baez, Vanity Fare, Glenn Yarborough, Saori Minami, Harry Belafonte, Tony Rice, Johnny Cash, the Carter Family, Sarah McLachlan, David Wiffen, Schooner Fare, the Pilgrims, and David Houston.

-Neil Young recorded the song for his 1978 album Comes a Time, with harmony vocals from Nicolette Larson, and on The Band's The Last Waltz.
+Neil Young recorded the song for his 1978 album Comes a Time, with harmony vocals from Nicolette Larson, and on the Band's The Last Waltz.
 It has received significant airplay over album oriented rock and classic rock radio stations and has become part of Young's concert repertoire, including featured performances during Young's yearly appearances at Farm Aid benefit concerts.
+In Canada, his version reached No. 18 on the AC charts, No. 48 on the country charts, and No. 61 on the rock charts.

-Swedish artist Ulf Lundell recorded a translated cover called "Fyra vindar", for his 1985 album Den vassa eggen, which did not make the cut but was later included in a remastered edition in 1998.
-Another version of Swedish translation, "Mot okänt land", appears on the 2016 album Vid Grinden by Georga.
-Norwegian band The Vanguards released it as "Mot ukjent sted" in 1965.
+Swedish artist Ulf Lundell recorded a translated cover titled "Fyra vindar", for his 1985 album Den vassa eggen, which did not make the cut but was later included in a remastered edition in 1998.
+Another recording of the Swedish version "Mot okänt land", appears on the 2016 album Vid Grinden by Georga.